Where does San Juan’s revenue come from and how is it spent?

 The San Juan Water District understands that almost everything it does is paid for with your hard earned dollars and not all financial woes can be solved by raising water rates.
 The District has taken many actions to control costs including:

 - Salary Schedule reduction: The District historically maintained a compensation package that was 10% above market average.
 In FY 2019-20 the Board of Directors reduced this target down to market median.
+This held salaries constant for many employees, for several years.
+After experiencing increased turnover and difficulties hiring talented people, the board increased the market target to 5% above market median in 2022.

 - Controlling pension costs by transferring the responsibility to employees to fund 100 percent of the employee’s share of pension contributions.